Skip to main content

 Kinases

-Kinase enzymes are at the heart of cellular communication, playing pivotal roles in translating external signals into functional responses within cells.
-Their crucial involvement in cell growth, division, and death makes them key targets in the development of therapies for diseases where these processes are dysregulated, such as cancer.
-The need to understand and manipulate kinase activity for therapeutic purposes has given rise to the development and refinement of kinase assays in drug discovery.
+Kinase enzymes are at the heart of cellular communication, playing a pivotal role in translating external signals into functional responses within cells.
+Their involvement in cell growth, division, and death makes them key targets in the development of therapies for diseases such as cancer, where these processes are dysregulated.
+The need to understand kinase activity for therapeutic purposes has given rise to the development and refinement of kinase assays in drug discovery.

-Accurate measurement of kinase activity depends on the meticulous addition of reagents, substrates, and inhibitors at specific concentrations, volumes, and times.
-Myra has shown to provide unmatched precision in liquid dispensing, reduced manual intervention, and minimized human errors, revolutionizing the conduct of kinase assays.
+Accurate measurement of kinase activity depends on the addition of reagents, substrates, and inhibitors at specific concentrations, volumes, and times.
+The Myra liquid handling system has been shown to provide unmatched precision in liquid dispensing, reduced manual intervention, and minimized human errors, revolutionizing the conduct of kinase assays.

 ADP-Glo